syne-tune/syne-tune/docs/tutorials/basics/basics_backend.md

   Apart from `sm_estimator`, you can also specify the names of metrics reported to Syne Tune in `metrics_names`, these will be displayed in the dashboard of the training job.
-* If your training script needs extra dependencies not contained in the SageMaker framework, you need to list them in a file `requirements.txt` stored in the same directory as your script.
+* It is important to specify dependencies of the training script not contained in the SageMaker framework.
+For source dependencies, you use the `dependencies` parameter.
+While `syne_tune` is automatically added, you need to add `benchmarks` in order to use support code from there.
+Extra PyPI dependencies can be listed in a file `requirements.txt` stored in the same directory as your script.
 Our running example needs `filelock`, for example.

 This launcher script shows how to run training code whose dependencies are captured by a SageMaker framework (`PyTorch` in this case), and extra ones